-Haddad Maia stuns Jabeur to reach Paris semi-finals
+Swiatek beats Gauff to set up Haddad Maia semi-final

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Sports Extra, the BBC Sport website and app

+The contest was much closer than last year but Swiatek's quality showed in a seventh straight win over Gauff.

-Brazilian 14th seed Beatriz Haddad Maia reached her first Grand Slam semi-final by fighting back to stun Tunisia's Ons Jabeur in the French Open last eight.
+Haddad Maia reached her first Grand Slam semi-final by fighting back to stun Tunisia's Ons Jabeur.

 Haddad Maia, who had never previously reached the third round of a major, recovered to win 3-6 7-6 (7-5) 6-1.